 The University of Nebraska-Lincoln is a long way from Andre' Tharp III’s hometown of Portland, Oregon.
-But this fall, the junior in electrical and computer engineering, took his engineering education even farther by spending the semester studying in Valencia, Spain.
+But this fall, the junior in electrical engineering, took his education even farther by spending the semester studying in Valencia, Spain.

 In Valencia, Tharp lived with a family and studied at Valencia Polytechnic University (UPV) – taking courses that included Engineering Communication, Probability and Intro Chemistry, but focused mostly on immersing himself in Spanish language courses.